Dog Parks 101

 What to Bring

 Is your dog ready for a visit to the dog park?
 If your pet is well socialized and does not show dog aggression, there is only one way to find out.
-Make sure you pack your doggy-bag, which you should always have with you on play dates to the park.
+Make sure you pack your doggy-bag, which you should always have with you on play dates at the park.
 After each visit, make sure to repack your bag as well.
 Things to bring:

 - A bowl or container to drink out of (Please note that water bowls are not permitted inside the fenced areas of the dog park for health reasons.)